craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/04-26-Gods-recipe-for-anxiety.md

 The Holy Spirit guard and protects our minds.
 I love his choice of words.
 When I heard guard It makes me think of a big battle.
 So God is protecting us in a war we are going through.
-Our mind and heart are under constant attack by the enemy.
+It's true our mind and heart are under constant attack by the enemy.
 So God is on our side working to protect our emotions and our thoughts.
 So always remember we have the peace of God.
 See John 14:27

 ### How does the peace come to us?